Artisan Day in Oaxaca - Planeta.com

 Planeta.com and the Facebook Group Oaxaca Markets (Mercados de Oaxaca) showcase favorite folk art and folk artists.
 We call for more photos of favorite folk art and folk artists.
 Let us know how to visit and purchase directly.

 We invite artisan friends to promote their products and explain to the public in which markets they sell it.
 We ask the fans and aficionados of the artesanos show the pieces they have purchased, noting the name of the craftsperson.
-One of the goals of our celebration is to update the Planeta.com guide of where to buy crafts in Oaxaca City – https://planeta.com/oaxacacity-folkart
+One of the goals of our celebration is to update the Planeta.com guide of where to buy crafts in Oaxaca City.

 We celebrate Artisan Day every day with the appreciation and respect for the love and work embodied in each piece.
 We would like this year’s Artisan Day to help the artisans in gaining greater respect and more sales.
 If there is any way we can amplify the messages of what is for sale, where it’s for sale and who made what’s for sale, let us know.
 Let us know now what we do to improve the situation with Oaxaca’s artisans.